warrenp11/weather-dashboard/README.md

 * THEN I am again presented with current and future conditions for that city

 ## Project Insight
+This project is not 100% complete but it is functional (mostly).
+I intend to revist this project and make improvements-- time permitting.

 ## Author
 Peter Warren